inorton/StyleCopCmd/README.txt

 If so, you will have to invoke the command (only once) as root (sudo), stylecop wants to create a registry key, thats all.

-If you omit the "-of" argument stylecop will crash trying to create an file with no name.
+If you omit the "-of" argument stylecop may crash trying to create a file with a null filename

 Ian Norton